Dryad, Washington: Politics

-Dryad has historically voted as favoring the Republican Party and Conservatism.
-As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.
+As Dryad is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

 The 2020 election included 2 votes for candidates of the Libertarian Party.
+In the 2024 election, there was one vote cast for Robert F. Kennedy Jr..

 Education

 Dryad once had a school that taught all levels, from elementary to high school.
 After two consolidations with the Pe Ell school district in the late-1930s and during World War II, the schoolhouse became an apartment building.